mglu123/MealPrep_ML/README.md

 Parameters
 -----------
 data: pandas.core.frame.DataFrame
-    A dataframe that need to be processed
+    A data frame that need to be processed

 Returns
 -----------